 Taking into account that preservation techniques weren’t as evolved, some of the original auxiliary constructions of the households were ruined.

-Even if the village museum does an excellent job in bringing the rural life to Bucharest.
-If you want to experience the day to day rituals and holiday traditions you need to go visit more towns across Romania.
+Even if the village museum does an excellent job in bringing rural life to Bucharest.
+If you want to experience the day-to-day rituals and holiday traditions you need to go visit more towns across Romania.
 Here are a few of our suggestions to get you in touch with the current life in rural Romania.